 The linear garden begins in the front of the community centre and utilizes the limited open space available for this purpose.
 It comprises 1.5 metres wide linear bands of greenery that offer a whimsical landscape experience.
 Occupants inside the building can enjoy its view while those in the outdoors can relax here.
 The linear garden features longitudinal monolithic stone benches and colourful outdoor furniture for seating and waiting.
 The paving of this area is comprised of local granite cobblestones with subtle variations in terms of texture and colour.
 It is accessible to disabled and senior visitors.
 The buffer landscape includes a pond that provides a cooling effect, carried by breezes into the centre’s lobby, facing the pond.
 The planting of the buffer and pond area was designed to allow visitors in the lobby to feel its presence while shielding off the traffic from the nearby street.

-Escape within the city
+Escape within Bengaluru

 The linear greenway following the Nala includes a rain garden that is intended to function as an urban ecosystem.
 The formerly environmentally polluted and degraded site now attracts a variety of mammal and bird species that share the urban setting with its human residents.
 The linear greenway also offers an escape from the urbanised environment surrounding the centre in the heart of this bustling Indian metropolis.
 The open space features a meandering walkway consisting of local, dry laid chappadi stones (a form of gneiss) alternating with crushed gravel paving.
-Visitors can take a break here from community centre activities, conferences and performances.
+Visitors in Bengaluru can take a break here from community centre activities, conferences and performances.
 The linear greenway is a performative landscape, a rain garden that enables biological filtration which improves stormwater quality through the exposure to dense vegetation, gravel and soil.
 Water is filtered through these layers and enters a perforated sub-drain, thereby reducing the degree of pollution of the Nala.

 Plants for natural filtration

-The linear greenway features a selection of plants that serve to support its filtration functions and remove pollutants from stormwater, such as Cymbopogon (commonly known as West Indian lemon grass), Nerium oleander and Cyperus alternifolius (umbrella palm).
+The linear greenway in Bengaluru features a selection of plants that serve to support its filtration functions and remove pollutants from stormwater, such as Cymbopogon (commonly known as West Indian lemon grass), Nerium oleander and Cyperus alternifolius (umbrella palm).
 The planting density and diversity further enhance filtration functions.
 The selected species are capable of withstanding the stress produced by the urban surroundings and require minimal maintenance.
-The aesthetic outcome of the design is a variety of textures and fragrances in relation to seasonal colours.
+In Bengaluru the aesthetic outcome of the design is a variety of textures and fragrances in relation to seasonal colours.
 Native and adapted species were used exclusively, exotic planting was omitted.
 The landscape design also adds a whimsical experience to the pristine architectural expression of the community centre building.
 Overall, the landscape architecture of the BIC offers a rich garden experience on a small site while providing environmental remediation and stormwater management, reducing urban heat island effects, buffering noise pollution and supporting biodiversity.
 Based on these characteristics the project was submitted for a GRIHA 5 star rating, the Green Rating for Integrated Habitat Assessment.